getstation/stream-json-rpc/packages/stream-json-rpc/README.md

 // This process acts as node-ipc client

-// Instance of NodeIPC.Client, connected to the server
+// Instance of NodeIPC.Client, connected to the server const ipcClient = getClient('my-namespace');
-// Also, getIPC here should send a first message with its id to the server.
-// That way the server can finish initializing the connection with this process.
-// (i.e. call `channel.setLink` on his side)
-const ipcClient = getClient('my-namespace');
 const channel = rpcchannel(new NodeIpcClientDuplex(ipcClient));
 // Get a named connection